What a property risk assessment is

 When our engineers meet with property owners on a site visit, they will:

-• discuss the information they provided in their Flooding and landslide registration form
+- discuss the information provided in the flooding and landslide registration form

-• walk around with the owners to see where the damage occurred to help them identify the right solution for each property.
+- walk around with the owners to check where the damage occurred to help them identify the right solution for each property.

 Why flood risk assessments take time

-There are a number of factors involved in assigning a property categorisation following a site visit.
+There are various factors involved in assigning a property categorisation following a site visit.
 These are explained in a helpful video.

 Important risk assessment considerations